An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

 \section{The Brownian bridge as a physics-informed prior}

-We establish an explicit connection between the Brownian bridge GP estimator and the physics-informed loss function.
-In particular, we show the posterior mean function when starting with a shifted Brownian bridge GP is exactly the function which minimizes the physics-informed loss of eq.~(\ref{eqn:pinnsloss}), under certain criteria.
+We establish an explicit connection between the Brownian bridge GP estimator and the physics-regularized inverse problem.
+In particular, we show the posterior mean function when starting with a shifted Brownian bridge GP is exactly the function which minimizes the variational problem eq.~(\ref{eqn:pinnsloss}), under certain criteria.
 We demonstrate this for the case where the posterior remains Gaussian, and also when the posterior is non-Gaussian, as a MAP estimator in 1D.
 We begin with the simpler case where we have point measurements with additive Gaussian noise according to eq.~(\ref{eqn:data}).

+Before proceeding, we discuss the regularity conditions so that the definitions and operations that follow are well-defined.
+Because we are modeling the solution to eq.~(\ref{eqn:poisson}) as a GP, we would ideally like to be able to evaluate it pointwise.
+So, at the very least, we ask that the solution also belongs to the space of bounded, continuous functions over the domain, which we will denote by $\mathcal{C}^0_B(\Omega).$ The required conditions are given by the next result.